jteske54/ImageJMacros/arbi/taf_quant.md

 2. Within the ImageJ folder, open the *macros* folder
 3. Copy the *taf_quant.ijm* file included with these instructions into the *macros* folder

+## ImageJ Setup
+1. Within ImageJ, click on *Plugins > Macros > Edit*
+2. Navigate to the macros folder that you saved the macro into, and double click on *taf_quant.ijm*

 ## Usage
 1. Click and drag the image into ImageJ to open it.
    a.
-If the image is an .nd2 file or something similar,
+If the image is an .nd2 file or something similar, click and drag the image from the folder into the main ImageJ window.
+An open dialog will pop up.
+Leave everything as default and click OK
+2. Click the "Run" button in the macro window
+3. Once the script finishes running, repeat steps 1-3 on the remaining images